Literature: La Dame de Monsoreau

 The 2008 adaptation provide examples of:

-- Adaptational Badass: Diane de Meridor was converted from a Distressed Damsel to a very competent Action Girl, fencing included.
+- Adaptational Badass: Diane de Meridor was converted from a Damsel in Distress to a very competent Action Girl, fencing included.

 - Catch Phrase: The duke of Anjou pick-up line: I thought I knew all the treasures of...